Dji-Mini-4/cant-click-me/README.md

 The delay for the alert is set in the start, but a button on the top-right can reset it to a different amount.
 Hope you'll have fun!
 ---
+Also cloud implementation is coming up!
+You can make highscores, and people _hopefully_ can see you on the rank list!
+---
 **&copy; Nobody.
 Feel free to steal. :)**